kammitama5/kammitama5.github.io/_posts/2023-02-13-Monday-February-13th.md

 automation because of large libraries being fodder for ML.
 I've knocked around the PL community for years, but I've NEVER heard someone talk about proof assistants in this way.
 It was MIND bending!
 Then I realized that Mathematicians are doing so many incredible things with these things and thinking about them quite differently!
+- One of the things that was brought up was is type theory even necessarily the answer?
+Interestingly, in PL this was less of a thing that seemed to be questioned; things were just assumed to be done using type theory.
+A group of people believe not; maybe it can be set theory?
+An audience member (named Steven) mentioned he was working on someting else that was more analagous to algebra and the way we reason about proofs in Mathematics, and it didn't have types, because we didn't *need* types.
+Incredible.
 - John spoke about the Newell-Simon and Gelerntner-human AI and Davis, Gilmore Wang Prawitz machine oriented approaches and work from the 70s.
 - Also that of Robinson's resolution, Knuth-Bendix, Boyer-Moore, Shostak and Nelson-Oppen, and how there was a lot of plateau after Wang
 (1960) and interactive theorem proving.
 He also showed this article on AP Morse from 67 from Bledsoe and Gilbert, and spoke about SAMV.